mghtyspm/mghtyspm/README.md

 I use this GitHub profile to share cybersecurity-related projects and tools that range from beginner-friendly solutions to frameworks that can be expanded for advanced use cases.
 Each project reflects my dedication to learning and helping others explore the exciting world of ethical hacking and security research.

+You can also check out my cybersecurity-related articles on [Medium](https://medium.com/@jayk6fx).

 ## Featured Projects

 ### 🔄 Project 1: MAC Address Changer